Updated: Dec 9, 2022

-And Generations of African Americans brought into slavery until abolish of Slavery in 1865....
+And Generations of African Americans brought into slavery until abolishment of Slavery in 1865....

 Later in my life, I could read this very intense and gripping Novel in 1996.....to feel and empathise with fate and lives of these African American as we too, Indians, had passed through Extreme British Brutality for 200 Years in India and Oppression by Upper Caste people on the Lower Castes..

 Roots is One of the Original Treatises on African American History and its Fame and Popularity proven that beyond a doubt and This Book has been taken as Television Series and it was highly successful, there after, It was unstoppable....